icdev2dev/openairetro/README.md

 ## temparature
 This example, which builds on top of the hello-world example, to include temparature as a actionable field on the Assistant structure.
 This means that you can set the temparature in such a manner to make the response as deterministic or random as required.

+## listablethreads
+This example has NOTHING to do with chat-completion.
+Instead it is a powerful demo of what can be accomplished through metadata.
+As of March 2024, there is no native programmatic way of listing threads that have been created.
+Here ,using metadata,  one can keep a track of threads that have been created (and removed from list when deleted)